Java-Game-Maker/JavaGameEngine/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Then creating fun game projects there is a lot of code just to get you going so we created this awsome game engine to let you go directly to the fun of gamemaking.
+When creating fun game projects there is a lot of code just to get you going so we created this awsome game engine to let you go directly to the fun of gamemaking.

 Here's why:
 * Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+A game that is very fun with great fetures
 * You shouldn't be doing the same tasks over and over like creating all the hidius game making code
 * You should implement DRY principles to the rest of your life :smile: